im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git log --oneline --decorate --all --graph -n 10'](/.images/shell/1-step-shell-29.svg)

-Interesting, we've created a `branch`!
-Or, something that looks like a `branch`...  except without a name...
-An *unnamed* branch...
+It looks like we've created a `branch`!
+Or, at least something that *looks* like a `branch`...

-Let's think about that `detached HEAD` warning:
+Let's think about that `detached HEAD` warning...

 ```shell
 You are in 'detached HEAD' state.
 You can look around, make experimental